The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Introduction

 This paper presents an initial release of the OTTER data storage and analysis tools for published transient metadata and photometric datasets.
 This release includes both a web application and API for data access.
 We would like to emphasize that, while we currently focus on transient metadata and photometry, the infrastructure we have developed can also handle other types of transient data (e.g., host galaxy photometry and/or transient spectra\footnote{While the OTTER framework can handle spectroscopy, we defer transient spectroscopic data storage and curation to WISeREP \citep[]{2012PASP..124..668Y}.}) and we expect it to scale efficiently.

-For this first release, we focus on ingesting and analyzing data from tidal disruption events (TDEs).
-Observations of TDEs exist across the electromagnetic spectrum, making them a good starting point for the multiwavelength capabilities of OTTER.
-As a result, each transient currently in OTTER has, at least at one time, been classified as a TDE.
+For this first release, we focus on ingesting and analyzing data from TDE candidates.
+We curate this dataset by directly scraping photometry from pre-existing publications, rather than re-reducing it ourselves.
+Observations of TDE candidates exist across the electromagnetic spectrum, making them a good starting point for the multiwavelength capabilities of OTTER.
+As a result, each transient currently in OTTER has, at least at one time, been classified as a TDE or TDE candidate.
 To illustrate the types of analyses facilitated by OTTER, we also present several worked examples focused on exploring the TDE population and comparing to theory.